ryjen/ryjen.github.io/content/about/resume/index.md

 <div class="well">
 <h1> Robert Ryan Jennings </h1>

 <p>Entered software engineering at the bottom with embedded systems in 2007.
-The early days of mobile quickly became my niche.
+The early days of mobile quickly became a niche.
 Worked on many mobile platforms and languages, including Windows Mobile (PALM) (C++/C#), Windows Phone (C#), iOS (ObjC), Android and Blackberry (Java).
 Have also worked in backend web development (JavaEE).</p>

 <p>
-Originally a hobbiest programmer and student of random internet developers after the millenium, pragmatism has been a guiding philosophy during education and professional life.
-My other hobby is guitar and music, which I continue to challenge myself in technique, theory, song writing and incorporating technology.
+Originally a hobbiest programmer and student of random internet developers since 2001.
+Pragmatism has been a guiding philosophy during education and professional life.
+My other hobby is guitar where I can express myself in technique, theory, song writing and incorporating technology.
 </p>

 </div>